kcsoc/retreat_presentation/index.md

 kṛtvaiva tṛptiḿ bhajataḥ sadaiva\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is always offering Krsna four kinds of delicious food [analyzed as that which is licked, chewed, drunk, and sucked].
-When the spiritual master sees that the devotees are satisfied by eating bhagavat-prasada, he is satisfied.
-I offer my respectful obeisances unto the lotus feet of such a spiritual master.
+The spiritual teacher is always offering Krsna four kinds of delicious food (analyzed as that which is licked, chewed, drunk, and sucked).
+When the spiritual teacher sees that the devotees are satisfied by eating bhagavat-prasada, he is satisfied.
+I offer my respectful obeisances unto the lotus feet of such a spiritual teacher.

 ---